ConfigMgr

 Apply Disk Image 19

-The hashing took awhile, I lost patience and launched the command prompt to poke around a bit, as you can see in the log between the hash started and completing 6 minutes later, which feels like eternity when watching.
+The hashing took a while, I lost patience and launched the command prompt to poke around a bit, as you can see in the log between the hash started and completing 6 minutes later, which feels like eternity when watching.

 When it’s done and I logon: